nixworks/public/news/2009/11/3/index.md

 ### [ Fiji expels envoys from Australia and New Zealand over alleged interference in the country's judiciary. ](/news/2009/11/3/fiji-expels-envoys-from-australia-and-new-zealand-over-alleged-interference-in-the-country-s-judiciary.md)
 _Context: Australia, Fiji, New Zealand, country's judiciary_

-##### U.S.
+##### United States
 ### [ Two senior United States officials arrive in Burma for talks with the military junta and National League for Democracy leader Aung San Suu Kyi. ](/news/2009/11/3/two-senior-united-states-officials-arrive-in-burma-for-talks-with-the-military-junta-and-national-league-for-democracy-leader-aung-san-suu.md)
-_Context: Aung San Suu Kyi, Burma, National League for Democracy, State Peace and Development Council, U.S._
+_Context: Aung San Suu Kyi, Burma, National League for Democracy, State Peace and Development Council, United States_

 ##### Dubai
 ### [ Dubai announces it is to appoint female muftis for the first time in 2010. ](/news/2009/11/3/dubai-announces-it-is-to-appoint-female-muftis-for-the-first-time-in-2010.md)